-Nomination and Remuneration
+Nomination and Remuneration Committee

 During the year under review the Committee comprised the full Board.
-It was chaired by Justin Ward throughout the year.
+It was chaired by Justin Ward throughout the year to 26 July 2024 when Graham Paterson joined the Company as a Director and assumed the Chair.
 All members of the Committee are considered to be independent of the Investment Adviser.
 The Committee meets at least once a year and is responsible for making recommendations to the Board on remuneration policy and reviewing the policy's ongoing appropriateness and relevance.
 It carries out an annual review of the remuneration of the Directors and makes recommendations to the Board on the level of Directors' fees.
 The Committee may, at its discretion, recommend to the Board that individual Directors should be awarded further payment in respect of additional work carried out on behalf of the Company.
 It is responsible for the appointment of remuneration consultants, if this should be considered necessary, including establishing the selection criteria and terms of reference for such an appointment.
-The Committee met twice during the year with full attendance from all of its members.
+The Committee met twice during the year with full attendance from all of its members

-In considering nominations, the Committee is responsible for making recommendations to the Board concerning new appointments of Directors to the Board and its committees; the periodic review of the composition of the Board and its committees; and the annual performance review of the Board, the Directors and the Chairman, This includes the ongoing review of each Director's actual or potential conflicts of interest which may arise as a result of the external business activities of Board
+In considering nominations, the Committee is responsible for making recommendations to the Board concerning new appointments of Directors to the Board and its committees; the periodic review of the composition of the Board and its committees; and the annual performance review of the Board, the Directors and the Chairman.
+This includes the ongoing review of each Director's actual or potential conflicts of interest which may arise as a result of the external business activities of Board members.